pedro-hdt/InsideSherpa/module1/README.md

 API.
 For unittests the standard Python unittest mdoule was chosen.
 Kafka was not used.

-The code is structured as a module (`alerts`) that provides a single class (`AlertService`) with a single method to be used externally (`alert_me()`).
+The code is structured as a module (`alerts.py`) that provides a single class (`AlertService`) with a single method to be used externally (`alert_me()`).
 The utilization limits are taken in as constructor arguments and cannot be subsequently changed so the `AlertService` object works with the same limits for its entire lifetime.

-The CLI is implemented externally to the package in `cli`.
+The CLI is implemented externally to the package in `alerts_cli.py`.

 The REST API (`alerts_rest_api.py`) is very simple Flask app with a single method that handles post requests that should include the tuples as raw data.